Home » All Posts » Blackstone Griddle Recipes » Blackstone Griddle Cakes

 • To test for cake doneness, use a toothpick.
 When you feel the cake is done, insert a toothpick into the cake.
 If the cake is done, the toothpick will come out clean.
 If the cake is not done, the toothpick will have some wetness from the batter and should be cooked longer.

-How to Make a Griddle Cupcake Cake
+How to Make a Griddle Cake

-Combine the eggs, oil, cake mix and the water in a mixing bowl making sure to follow the directions on the box.
+Mixing the Cake Batter: Combine the eggs, oil, cake mix, and water in a mixing bowl, following the directions on the box.
 Using a KitchenAid mixer works best.
-Mix for 2 minutes to help smooth out the lumps in the batter.
+Mix for 2 minutes to smooth out the lumps in the batter.
+Use my pan grease recipe to coat the inside of your 4-inch round pans.
+With a #20 scoop, measure 3 level scoops per pan.

 How to Bake on a Blackstone Griddle